aws-solutions/improving-forecast-accuracy-with-machine-learning/README.md

 standard SQL queries using Amazon Athena.
 - An Amazon QuickSight analysis is deployed to help visualize forecast output.

+**Note**: Upgrading to 1.4.0 from earlier versions is not supported.
+Please redeploy the stack and copy your your configuration and data to the newly created forecast data bucket.

 **Note**: From v1.2.0, all AWS CloudFormation template resources are created by the [AWS CDK](https://aws.amazon.com/cdk/) and [AWS Solutions Constructs](https://aws.amazon.com/solutions/constructs/).
 Stateful CloudFormation template resources maintain the same logical ID comparing to v1.2.0, making the solution upgradable in place.